-A crypto coin is a crypto asset that has its own blockchain, rather than running on other cryptos asset’s blockchain.
-The crypto coin is more associated with the term cryptocurrency and I bet you have heard this before.
-Bitcoin, Etherum, and Monero are all crypto coins or cryptocurrencies.
+A crypto coin is a crypto asset with its own blockchain, rather than running on other cryptos asset’s blockchain.
+Crypto coin is more associated with the term cryptocurrency, Bitcoin, Etherum, and Monero are all crypto coins or cryptocurrencies.

 Cryptocurrency is a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

-A token is the opposite of a coin, it’s a crypto asset that doesn’t have its own blockchain but uses that of another cryptocurrency.
-One good example is Tether token which serves as a stable coin but runs on Etherum blockchain.
+A token is the opposite of a coin; it’s a crypto asset that doesn’t have its blockchain but uses another cryptocurrency.
+One good example is the Tether token, which serves as a stable coin but runs on the Etherum blockchain.

-Stablecoins try to peg their market value to some external reference, for Tether in this case it attempts to peg to U.S. Dollar.
-This works really good for them since they have a market capitalization of 9$ Million and top the charts.
+Stablecoins try to peg their market value to some external reference; for Tether, in this case, it attempts to peg to U.S. Dollar.
+This works well for them since they have a market capitalization of 9$ Million and top the charts.